horrorho/InflatableDonkey/README.md

 ### What about LiquidDonkey?
 Hopefully the remaining steps will be revealed in a timely fashion, at which point I'll once again cast my gaze over LiquidDonkey.

+### Additional notes
+[CloudKit](https://github.com/horrorho/InflatableDonkey/blob/master/CloudKit.md) describes some of the low level mechanics we have discovered over the last couple of weeks.

 ### Credits
 [ItsASmallWorld](https://github.com/ItsASmallWorld) - for deciphering key client/ server interactions and assisting with Protobuf definitions.
 Please send him lots of cakes for advancing the project on so quickly.